buildkite-plugins/docker-buildkite-plugin/README.md

 Whether to automatically mount the current working directory which contains your checked out codebase.
 Mounts onto `/workdir`, unless `workdir` is set, in which case that will be used.

 If there's a git mirror path and `mount-checkout` is enabled, the (mirror path)[https://buildkite.com/docs/pipelines/environment-variables#BUILDKITE_REPO_MIRROR] is mounted into the docker container as an added volume.
+Otherwise, the git mirror path will have to be explicitly added as an extra volume to mount into the container.

 Default: `true`